maxwowo/cls/README.md

 # cls

-A tiny utility for conditionally joining `className` strings.
+A simple utility for conditionally joining `className` strings.
 Also serves as a faster and smaller drop-in replacement for the `classnames` module.

 ## Install